U.S. Ambassador-at-Large for International Religious Freedom (State Department)Nominated by Trump: 7-27-2017

 So many senators opposed Sam Brownback’s nomination that Vice President Mike Pence had to come down to the Capitol to cast the tie-breaking vote.
-Now, Brownback is the nation’s leader in promoting religious freedom worldwide.
-Brownback has a track record of citing religion to discriminate against LGBTQ people, ban abortion, attack birth control access, and keep reproductive health information away from young people.
+At the State Department, Brownback was the nation’s leader in promoting religious freedom worldwide.
+Brownback has a track record of citing religion to discriminate against LGBTQ+ people, ban abortion, attack birth control access, and keep reproductive health information away from young people.

 “We talk about abortion…Will that make the woman in a better situation if that’s what takes place?
 I don’t think so.”

 Office of International Religious Freedom at the U.S. State Department

 The Office of International Religious Freedom recommends and implements policies designed to promote religious freedom and combat religious persecution and discrimination worldwide.
 The Office and the U.S. Ambassador-at-Large are tasked with promoting religious freedom as part of a broader human rights framework under the Bureau for Democracy, Human Rights, and Labor.

 Background on Sam Brownback

 Sam Brownback voted repeatedly for the harmful global gag rule, which denies lifesaving health care to women in developing countries.
 He also voted against the UN Population Fund (UNFPA)’s lifesaving work, which promotes reproductive health in over 150 countries and responds to humanitarian crises.Planned Parenthood

 A staunch supporter of abstinence in the United States and around the world, Sam Brownback voted against the Teen Pregnancy Prevention Program (TPPP) — an evidence-based education program proven to increase safer sex and help young people prevent unintended pregnancy.
 Undermining TPPP disproportionately harms sexual violence survivors, LGBTQ+ teens, youth of color, rural communities and others who face barriers to care.On the Issues